 Cooking classes in English

 Cooking classes in Spanish

 Cultural cooking clubs

 While it is essential to address people's immediate food needs, we understand that long-term food insecurity cannot be solved by short-term hunger relief.
 For sustainable results, we must target hunger at its root: poverty.

-In this vein, we offer a menu of services to help individuals get back on their feet:
+In this vein, we offer a menu of services to help individuals thrive:

 Job-Readiness: Launched in 2016, Metro Caring's job-readiness program Seeds for Success has already trained almost 100 individuals and placed 82% of graduates in jobs, earning well above Colorado's minimum wage.

 ID Assistance: The importance of having an ID is often overlooked.
 In fact, an ID is crucial to obtaining employment, housing, and healthcare, among other services.
 As Colorado's lead ID-assistance agency, Metro Caring distributed more than 20,000 ID vouchers last year, for driver's licenses, government IDs, and birth certificates.

 Utilities Assistance: Many people who visit Metro Caring for services are working, sometime more than one job, but just can't meet their basic needs.
 Metro Caring offers to help individuals with up to $1,000 in utility bills, in exchange for a commitment to attend a energy education workshop.

 SNAP Enrollment: Participants meet one-on-one with a trained volunteer to apply for SNAP benefits through the Colorado PEAK website.
 Participants who complete their appointment receive a voucher for an extra trip to Metro Caring’s Fresh Foods Market.